ovh/docs/pages/platform/kubernetes-k8s/vrack-k8s-custom-gateway/guide.en-ie.md

 ResourceNotFound: 404: Client Error for url: https://network.compute.gra11.cloud.ovh.net/v2.0/routers, The resource could not be found.
 </code></pre>

-TODO: fix the error ...

 > [!primary]
 >
-> For the moment you can only create a virtual router on GRA9 and GRA11 region, but this feature will be released in another regions in coming weeks and monthes.
+> For the moment you can only create a virtual router in the GRA9 and GRA11 regions, but this feature will be released in another regions in coming weeks and months.

-Now, you can display the information of your newly virtual router on GRA9 in order to display its IP:
+Now, you can display the information of your new virtual router on GRA9 in order to display its IP:

 <pre class="console"><code>$ openstack --os-region-name=GRA9 router show $rtrGRA9Id -c id -c name -c status -c created_at -c external_gateway_info
 +-----------------------+-------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------+